Islandora-Labs/claw_porcus/README.md

 ### 4 - Create RDF Mapping for the bunldes (islandora_porcus_object and PORCUS_TEXT)
 * Adopt and modify an existing RDF Mapping such as `https://github.com/Islandora-CLAW/islandora_image/blob/8.x-1.x/config/install/rdf.mapping.fedora_resource.islandora_image.yml` to create the RDF mapping of the target bundle
 * Go to the form to import a single configuration: `/admin/config/development/configuration/single/import`
-* Select 'Configuration type' RDF mapping and import the mapping
+* Select *Configuration type* RDF mapping and import the mapping
 * Repeat it for the other bundle

 ### 5 - Export and modify the configuration